Suggestions from classmates

 - Short term trends and recession recovery (since 2009):

-- Several business services near the positive growth frontier.
+- Several business services have risen to be closer to the positive growth frontier.

 Median Usual Weekly Earnings by Gender

-- The wage gap between genders is getting smaller, overall.
+- The wage gap between genders is gradually getting smaller.

 Female : Male Wage Ratio